 With the raise, though, I think I’d like to start paying $950.

 Yes, $200 more is a lot.
-But for now at least we will have a $5,000 EF and about $1,000 in a savings account, which we will add to each month.
+But for now at least we will have the $5,000 EF and about $1,000 in a savings account — both at Capital One — which we will add to each month.

 Of course, that kind of hike probably isn’t tenable every year.
 My boss’s crazy generosity has its limits.

 But I played around with Excel a bit.
 Turns out, if we can increase our monthly payments by $100 each year, we’d own the house outright by late 2021/early 2022.
 (The math is a little fuzzy, since I had to ballpark tax and insurance increases.)

 Those are some pretty exciting numbers — for me anyway.
 And it would only take a $1/hour raise each year to cover that.
 Granted, at some point I’ll have to hit a salary cap, but for now I think it’s a good goal to shoot for.